 Heat – Portable heaters pump hot air into the infested areas.
 Temperatures are slowly raised to 120 to 140 degrees and then held for many hours to kills bed bugs and their eggs.

 Airflow – Portable fans are placed strategically around the infested areas to allow heat to flow evenly through the space.
-The fans help heat permeat the cracks and crevices where bed bugs often hide.
+The fans help heat permeate the cracks and crevices where bed bugs often hide.

 Monitoring – Sensors are used to monitor the heat levels and ensure that the infested areas are receiving enough heat to effectively kill all bed bugs, including their eggs.